 From India, Mumbai

-When existing law/act, rules are adequate to govern the leave aspects in an establishment there is no compulsion to have a 'leave policy' in place.
-But elaborate 'leave policy' is always desirable to deal with circumstances as and when arises.
-If any administration don't advocate to draft & implement exclusive 'leave policy' such admin should be prepared to abide by the acts/rules applicable.
+When existing laws or acts, rules are adequate to govern the leave aspects in an establishment, there is no compulsion to have a 'leave policy' in place.
+However, an elaborate 'leave policy' is always desirable to deal with circumstances as and when they arise.
+If any administration doesn't advocate drafting and implementing an exclusive 'leave policy,' such administration should be prepared to abide by the applicable acts/rules.

 From India, Bangalore